UCD-193AB-ws24/expert-mapping-interface/src/geo/etl/README.md

 ### 1. Data Extraction (`/aggieExpertsAPI`)

-- **services/FetchService.js**: Core service that handles fetching from the Aggie Experts API
+- **services/FetchingService.js**: Core service that handles fetching, mapping, and caching data from the Aggie Experts API (experts, works, grants) to Redis.
-- **fetchFeatures.js**: Unified entry point for fetching all data types (experts, works, grants)
+- **fetchFeatures.js**: Unified entry point for fetching all data types (experts, works, grants).
-  - Can fetch all types at once or a specific type via command-line arguments (none for fetch all)
+  - Can fetch all types at once or a specific type via command-line arguments
+  - No arguments to fetch experts, works, and grants
-  - Example: `node ./src/geo/etl/aggieExpertsAPI/fetchFeatures.js [expert | work | grant]`
+  - Example:
+    ```bash
+    node ./src/geo/etl/aggieExpertsAPI/fetchFeatures.js [expert|work|grant]
+    ```
+  - Requires a `.env` file in the project root with `API_TOKEN=<your-api-token>` for authentication.
+  - After fetching, a summary of new and updated records is printed.

 ### 2. Expert Matching (`/aggieExpertsAPI`)

-- **matchWorks.js**: Associates works with experts using name matching algorithms
-- **matchGrants.js**: Links grants to experts using expert URLs
-- **matchFeatures.js**: Orchestrates the complete matching process
+- **matchFeatures.js**: Orchestrates the complete matching process for works and grants to experts using the Redis cache.
+Outputs summary statistics.
+- **services/MatchingService.js**: Contains the logic for matching works (by author name) and grants (by expert URL) to expert name and url respectively.

 ### 3. Location Processing (`/locationAssignment`)